Family Estrangement: Why “Toxic” Isn’t Usually the Whole Story

 Conclusion:

 Does marriage counseling work?
 Couples therapy can be a valuable tool for healing and growth, but only when it addresses the root of the problem: the emotional disconnection that drives conflict.
 Emotionally Focused Therapy (EFT), as offered by practices like Individual & Relationship Counseling Associates in Reno, offers a roadmap for couples to navigate their emotional landscape, heal old wounds, and create a more secure and loving relationship.
 If you’re considering couples therapy, choose wisely.
-This article outlines questions you might ask a prospective therapist.
 Your relationship is worth it.

 Citations: